Bowmark AIBroadcastDocs

 9. Intellectual property

 As between you and us, we own all rights in the Service, the software, and our trademarks.
 Subject to these Terms and your payment of applicable fees, we grant you a limited, non-exclusive, non-transferable, revocable license to access the Service and to use the Output for your internal business purposes.
-We make no representation that the Output (or any content within it derived from an Indexed Site) is free of third-party intellectual-property rights — see Section 4 and the Data License Agreement for derived data.
+We make no representation that the Output (or any content within it derived from an Target Site) is free of third-party intellectual-property rights — see Section 4 and the Data License Agreement for derived data.
 You retain ownership of content you provide to us, and you grant us a license to use it as needed to operate the Service.

 10. Third-party services and sites